jainharsheet77/RESTful-blog/iiot-summary.md

 * DC accuracy of ±0.07%, which is key for stable, accurate efficiency measurement
 * Wide frequency bandwidth of DC, or 0.1 Hz to 2 MHz
 * Achieve true frequency analysis with high-speed 5MS/s sampling (18 bit)
-* Synchronize 2 units for up to 12 channels*2 in real time
+* Synchronize 2 units for up to 12 channels in real time
 * Special triggers to enable waveform analysis and motor analysis without the need for an oscilloscope
 * Wideband harmonic analysis up to the 100th order with a 1.5 MHz band
 * Send measured values to HIOKI data loggers using a Bluetooth® wireless technology compatible adapter (LR8410 Link-compatible products), Ver.